gaahrdner/terraform-example/README.md

 This repository is an example of one way of standing up a webserver in AWS via Terraform.

+Resources provisioned include:

+* a VPC
+* a public subnet
+* an internet gateway
+* a public route table and it's association
+* management of the default route table
+* a key pair
+* a security group and three associated ingress/egress rules
+* a t2.micro instance

 ## Requirements

 You'll need to have [terraform installed](https://www.terraform.io/downloads.html), as well as [inspec](https://www.inspec.io/downloads/) for running tests.
 If installing via Hoembrew on OS X, you might have to first `brew tap chef/chef`